12 Simple Tips for Managing Remote Workers’ Productivity

 managing remote workers

-Even as the debate rages on, there is still plenty of evidence that shows remote work CAN work to increase productivity, worker engagement and morale, if it’s done right.
-In fact, more than 60% of employers that allow remote work report increases in productivity among telecommuters.
+Even as the debate rages on, there is still plenty of evidence that shows remote work CAN work to increase productivity, worker engagement, and morale—if it’s done right.
+In fact, more than 60% of employers that allow remote work report increases in productivity among telecommuters (home workers to you or me!).
 Here are just a few examples:

-• Sun Microsystems found that employees spend two-thirds of the time they save by not commuting doing work for the company.
+• Sun Microsystems found that employees spend 2/3 of the time they save by not commuting doing work for the company.

 • JD Edwards and American Express telecommuters are 25% and 43% more productive than their office-based counterparts.